storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Selecting one of the categories will result in the display of a form listing some stock scenes in that category.
 Selecting one or more of these scenes, and clicking on the Copy control, will cause a scene to be added to the plot, immediately after the current scene, with the stock scene's title as the scene summary.

 Stock Scenes can be tailored to display any sub-menus of stock scenes you wish.
 You can modify the contents of the exiting sub-menus, or add or replace sub-menus.
-See "Customizing StoryBuilder" for more details.
+See "Customizing StoryCAD" for more details.

 ## Conflict Builder ##
 Conflict Builder

-![][Clipboard-Image-135]
+![][Clipboard-Image-156]